thirstythurston/thurstonherricks/content/projects/macrophage-assay/PyTorch-Unet-Model/index.md

 ### Importing Imagenet Weights the hacky way

-Download the weights for Imagenet.  the file is mobilenet_v2_weights_tf_dim_ordering_tf_kernels_1.0_160_no_top.hdf5
+Download the weights for Imagenet.
+The name of the file is: "mobilenet_v2_weights_tf_dim_ordering_tf_kernels_1.0_160_no_top.hdf5"

-load the hdf5 file as a dictionary and find the layers
+Next we need to load the hdf5 file as a dictionary and find the layers.
+I have a hdf5 loader that I use as a utility function in the ODELAY package.

-Then write out a list of layers
+Then write out a list of layers and line them up.
+The following script works to take the Mobilnetv2 definintion above and in the tensorflow weights.

 ```python